Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference: The stationary phase

 \end{remark} \begin{remark} In general, the limiting Zig-Zag process is not canonical.
 By Jensen's inequality, for any fixed $m$,

 However, for the exponential family of distributions represented in their natural parameters, the Hessian $S'(x; Y)$ is independent of $Y$.
 The limiting rate then becomes equivalent to the canonical rate.
 In general, the amount of excess quantifies the loss in efficiency due to sub-sampling. \end{remark} \begin{remark} The difference in the switching rates in opposite directions for ZZ-CV is the same as ZZ-SS i.e. $O(n^{1/2})$.
 The limiting dynamics are then governed only by the magnitude of the sum of the switching rates.
-The assumption that $\|X^*_n - \hat{x}_n\| = O(n^{-1/2})$ in Theorem \ref{theo:zzcv_stat_fixed} cannot be dropped.
-In general, suppose $\|X^*_n - \hat{x}_n\| = O(n^{-\alpha})$ for some $\alpha \ge 0$, then the switching rates or the sum of the switching rates are of the magnitude $\max\{1/2, 1- \alpha\}$.
+The assumption that $\|X^*_n - \hat{x}_n\| = O_{p}(n^{-1/2})$ in Theorem \ref{theo:zzcv_stat_fixed} cannot be dropped.
+In general, suppose $\|X^*_n - \hat{x}_n\| = O_{p}(n^{-\alpha})$ for some $\alpha \ge 0$, then the switching rates or the sum of the switching rates are of the magnitude $\max\{1/2, 1- \alpha\}$.
 In particular when $\alpha = 0$, the sum of the rates is $O(n)$ and the process is once again in the diffusive scale as in the case of ZZ-SS.
-We do not pursue this any further in this paper but see Figure \ref{fig:different_refs} for examples of Zig-Zag trajectories when $X^*_n \not\to \hat{x}_n$. \end{remark} Suppose now the sub-sample size $m$ varies with $n$.
+We do not pursue this any further in this paper but see Figure \ref{fig:different_refs} for examples of Zig-Zag trajectories when $X^*_n \not\to \hat{x}_n$. \end{remark}

+Suppose now the sub-sample size $m$ varies with $n$.
 The canonical Zig-Zag corresponds to the case $m(n) = n$.
 If $m(n)$ is large when $n$ is large, it is reasonable to expect that ZZ-CV behaves similarly to the canonical Zig-Zag.
 Although it can be argued, as in the case of ZZ-SS, that $m = 1$ is optimal in terms of the total computational cost of the algorithm.
 The following result is for completeness.
 It shows that if $m(n) \to \infty$ as $n \to \infty$, the limiting process does not depend on the reference points in ZZ-CV and is equivalent to the canonical Zig-Zag.
 Once again, the limiting process is invariant with respect to the limiting Gaussian distribution.